vgsong/VBA/README.md

 # VBA

 This repository is used as a quick reference guide for VBA which I use almost daily for MS Excel automation at work.
 Excel VBA is useful for quick automation functions in excel.
+Just putting together the ones I have found useful in the last 5 years of daily usage, as well as forgetting due to python taking most of the time. (and much easier!)

 copyPaste.txt - Efficient method in transferring values from cell to cell.